ItayAbuhazera/ScoreDistribution/README.md

 * Chrome WebDriver
 * Selenium

 You can install the required packages using the following command:

 ```bash
 pip install -r requirements.txt
 ```

+Or you can download the Chrome WebDriver from [here](http://chromedriver.storage.googleapis.com/index.html)
 ## Usage

 1. Open the ConsuleApp1.sln file.